 Samuel Kwok – Venture Partner, email@example.com

 Samuel Kwok is focused on investments in technology-enabled services, mobile, gaming, and business/consumer Internet.
 Prior to Garage, Sam was a Director at Pacific Venture Investments in Hong Kong and Silicon Valley and a management consultant at Deloitte and Ernst & Young, where he consulted with multinational companies in the financial and technology sectors on operations, risk, and e-commerce issues.
-Sam holds an MBA from the University of Southern California Marshall School of Business and a BA in Economics from the University of California at Berkeley.
+Sam holds a BA in Economics from the University of California at Berkeley and an MBA from the University of Southern California Marshall School of Business.

 Dr. Ed Beardsworth

 Edward Beardsworth is a marketing strategy and business development consultant with over twenty five years in the electric utility and energy industry.
 Ed currently serves as a lead technical resource at Jane Capital Partners, consulting in programs that advise major energy corporations on strategic technology ventures.
 Previously he conducted UFTO, a ten year multi client study on behalf of a select group of energy utilities and vendors, seeking out technologies of interest and facilitating collaborations among utilities, government and private companies.
 He is a strategic advisor to Nth Power, a venture capital fund that specializes in energy utility-related technology, and also to the Cleantech Group, which pioneered the concept of cleantech as a investment theme.
 He has worked at the Electric Power Research Institute and at the Brookhaven National Lab.
 Ed received his Ph.D. in Physics from Rutgers University.